mholmboe/minff/README.md

 - Configurations with **250-500 kJ/mol/rad²** provide the best balance of structural and vibrational/elastic properties, but the MINFF version without angle constraints also perform well for certain minerals.

 ## Implementation
-MINFF is implemented in the [**MATLAB atom Toolbox**](https://github.com/mholmboe/atom) and is available via its GitHub repository.
+MINFF is implemented in the [**atom Toolbox**](https://github.com/mholmboe/atom) and is available via its GitHub repository.
 It is compatible with Gromacs for running MD simulations and relies on advanced optimization routines for parameter fitting.
 For implementation in other simulation codes, send the author an email.

 The mineral topology uses the minff_atom and the write_atom_itp functions of the [**atom Toolbox**](https://github.com/mholmboe/atom).